bryancole/raypier_optics/doc/source/general_optics.rst

 The surfaces represent the geometry of the faces of the GeneralLens.
 While a simple singlet lens will have two surfaces, a doublet will have 3.
 In fact, any number of surfaces can be added.

-I wanted to call the _surfaces_ list of the GeneralLens "faces" but faces is already overused as an attribute name.
+I wanted to call the *surfaces* list of the GeneralLens "faces" but faces is already over-used as an attribute name.

 There are 6 core face types supported by the General Optic framework: